MatBylin/swag-buddy-training/README.md

 As a starting point we have empty framework with minimum functionality.

 ## Exercises
+Excersise 0:
+Get familiar with the 'starting point' framework code :)
 Excersise 1:
 Implement LoginPage.class page object.
 Within LoginPage implement locators (we are using PageFactory implementation of the POP) and methods responsible for login to the application.